-The part price is also based on the size of the thermoformed part.The more material consumed in its production, the more expensive the part.
-If the part has a deep draw, a thicker starting gauge material is necessary to allow adequate material distribution throughout the form.
-Selecting the appropriate material thickness for a thermoformed part needs to balance performance requirements with cost considerations as too thin of a starting gauge will often times render the part unfunctionable.
+The part price is also based on the size and thermoform design.The more material consumed in its production, the more expensive the part.
+If the part has a deep draw, then a thicker material is needed to allow adequate material distribution throughout the form.
+Selecting the appropriate material type and thickness for a thermoformed part depends on the part requirements; Dordan is capable of making this determination on behalf of its clients.